Western corsair

-The western corsair, scientific name Rasahus thoracicus, is a variety of assassin bug and is one of the two species of "two spotted corsairs", the other being Rasahus biguttatus.
+The western corsair (Rasahus thoracicus) is a species of assassin bug and is one of the two species of "two spotted corsairs", the other being Rasahus biguttatus.
 The adults have an orange and black body and an orange spot on each wing.
 They feed primarily on other insects and after dark are attracted to bright lights (where prey are ample).
-Unlike most of the other assassin bugs, the bite of the western corsair can be extremely painful.
+The bite of the western corsair can be extremely painful.

 Description and range

 The adults have a body length of 18–23 mm.
 The black and amber thorax and long legs are smooth and shiny, and the front pair of legs is noticeably larger than the others.
 The fully functional wings each have a single large tan, orange, or red spot at its center.
 When at rest, the wings are folded on top of each other along the insect's back, making the wing spots appear as one larger spot.
 The side of the abdomen has a black and yellow checkered pattern.
 Their range includes the American Pacific Northwest and most of the warmer areas of the state of California, including the Sierra foothills, coastal valleys, Central Valley, and the state's desert areas.
 They are voracious nocturnal ground insect-hunters, but only bite humans if handled roughly.
 The bites, however, can be severe enough to induce headaches that last for a week or more.
 They are most frequently encountered on evenings between July and October.